sharetribe/ftw-daily/README.md

 yarn run dev                                                   # start the dev server, this will open a browser in localhost:3000
 ```

-### If you are using Stripe account created after 19th of February 2019 creating compan accounts is temporalily unavailable.
+### If you are using Stripe account created after 19th of February 2019 creating company accounts is temporalily unavailable.

 This is due the changes in Stripe API (https://stripe.com/docs/upgrades#api-changelog).
 Issues with
 individual accounts were fixed in release